 Joanelle produced the first Native Cinema Gala held during American Film Market in 2015, highlighting Native Cinema “Indigenous Eyes Filmmakers Showcase.”
-This has become an annual event with new name ‘Native Film Market.’
+This has become an annual event with its new name ‘Native Film Market.’

 Joanelle producer on Red Nation Celebration Concert Series – since 1995 has been filmed and broadcast in the U.S. and Europe.

 In addition, she has been producing ground-breaking events all relating to American Indian in Films, TV and music in Los Angeles and New Mexico for 44 years.